Boston Rolls are a type of sushi roll loaded with amazing flavors of shrimp, creamy mayonnaise, avocado, and cucumber. Give it a try today!

 Can This Be Made Ahead?

 Homemade sushi is much better enjoyed fresh than prepped in advance because the flavor and texture won’t hold up well.
-But you can prepare the sushi rice ahead of time to freeze it for up to 1 month.
+However, you can prepare the sushi rice ahead of time to freeze it for up to 1 month.
 After letting the rice defrost, and fluffing it, assemble it with fresh sushi roll ingredients.

 How to Store